 Participation is voluntary and the screening is free of charge.

 Compared to other countries, the Netherlands has a low abortion rate.
 Abortions are legal here and are performed as outpatient surgery at licensed clinics and hospitals until approximately 24 weeks into pregnancy – though abortions are rarely performed after 22 weeks.
 Your GP will refer you to a specialist for which your health insurance company will cover you.
 This being the case, you may be required to answer a series of questions per policy protocol.

 At the Public Health Service of Amsterdam's Sexually Transmitted Infection (STI) Outpatient Clinic (SOA Polikliniek) you can receive a free examination and, if necessary, a free treatment for STIs.
-You do not need a doctor's referral and health insurance is not required.
+You do not need a family doctor's referral and health insurance is not required.